aldorperez1/learn-go-pres/content/080-interfaces/10-interf.md

 ---
 #### How do you implement an interface?
-- A type a type **implicitly** implements an interface if it contains all the methods defined in the interface.
+- A type **implicitly** implements an interface if it contains all the methods defined in the interface.
 - No need to label it as `implements`

 ---